gvwilson/sensibleadventures/cloudherd/reboot.md

     - Noxy thinks, "Great, now I'm stuck talking to a fencepost."
   - Noxy covers her discomfort by talking too much
     - Thokmay's noncommittal replies annoy her
-    - He never says anything disparaging: she reads that into his words
+    - He never actually says anything disparaging: she reads that into his words
-  - Walk past the cave
+  - Walk past the goof pen
+    - Dozens of fleecy waist-high idiots being tended by Little Gas and other small children
+    - Noxy remembers pretending that they were little clouds
+    - Notices Little Gas feeding one the wrong way
+    - Goes in to correct him (shows how she bosses kids around)
+    - A couple of goofs escape as Noxy and Little Gas squabble
+    - Thokmay catches one by the tail
+    - Both immediately round on him, knocking him to the ground
+    - Noxy: "You never, ever touch a goof's tail"
+  - Then past the tunnel
     - Really just a hollow in the wall, three strides in all directions
     - Bamboo grill on the front so that traders can store things
     - Foreshadows its use for prisoners later on